 Just imagine the mindset of a little girl growing up in small town India with these subliminal messages being thrown at her by the ever ubiquitous TV.
 Couple that with fairness obsessed mentality of the society around her and you’ll understand why unless she is really strong-minded, she stands little chance of feeling 100% about herself, ever.

 Let me bring in gently here, I am a marketer.
 Have been one for 11 years.
 Have worked on several brands.
-And surprise! have a conscience.
+(And surprise) I have a conscience.
 I was approached to be part of the biggest fairness brand of India, an offer that was a huge deal then, an offer I rejected because I wanted to make a statement.
 Not to anyone else but to myself and my conscience.
 Because, if one has convictions, one has a choice.

 Be the change you want to see, need not remain an adage always.